me2beats/godot-tips-and-tricks/README.md

 # [Godot tips and tricks are here!](https://github.com/me2beats/godot-tips-and-tricks/issues)

-Tips and tricks you should know when using Godot Engine!
+Tips and tricks you might find helpful when using Godot Engine!

 **Disclamer**: the repository does not have to pretend to be a resource with "approved" tips and tricks and best practices.
 Use the tips at your own risk!